danieljbrooks/md-analysis/README.md

-# md-analysis
+# MD Analysis
 Python scripts for analyzing MD trajectories.

-msd.py - efficiently computes the msd of a trajectory.
+# About
+Thie repository contains various python scripts for analyzing molecular dynamics trajectories in the MDTraj trajectory format.

 On the WAG computing cluster, use the following installation of python:
 /net/hulk/PMD/Plasmon/brooks/69_python_mdtraj/anaconda2/bin/python

+# Contents

+Eventually, this will be a standalone module.
+Currently, this repository contains:

+msd.py - efficiently computes the MSD of a trajectory.